eugeniaring/data-science-interview-questions/Machine-Learning-Questions.md

 7. What is the difference between KNN and K-means Clustering?
 8. What is Support Vector Machine?
 9. What is PCA?
 When do you use it?
+10. What's the LDA algorithm?
+11. What is t-SNE?